Cottage Pancakes Recipe

 Cottage Cheese Pancakes

-Now, here's the thing with the pancakes.
+Here's the thing with these pancakes.
 I'm going to share a version I make that incorporates minced cauliflower.
-I think of this as "the white version".
+The added nutritional bump you get from it is nice, and if you chop it finely enough, no one is the wiser.
 That said, you can take these in a completely different direction if you like.
-I just typically work something with added texture, flavor, and nutritional oomph to the base batter.
-If it's not cauliflower - chopped spinach, blanched/chopped nettles, broccoli, dill - it's hard to go wrong.
-And it's fun to experiment.
+Work something with added texture, flavor, and nutritional oomph into the base batter and you’re set.
+If it's not cauliflower try chopped spinach, blanched/chopped nettles, broccoli, dill, finely shredded carrots, etc. It's hard to go wrong, and it's fun to experiment.egg yolks and cottage cheese in a white mixing bowl

 101 Cookbooks Membership